Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ```

 #### Send a keepalive to the controller event
-AP Sends a keepalive whenever necessary
+AP Sends a keepalive whenever necessary.
+The AP will send this message to tell the controller
+which version it is running.
+The Controller may decide to send the AP a newer configuration.
 ```
 {   "jsonrpc" : "2.0" ,
     "method" : "ping" ,
     "params" : {
         "serial" : <serial number> ,
-        "uuid" : <waiting to apply this configuration>
+        "uuid" : <current running config>
     }
 }
 ```

 ### Controller commands
+Most controller commands include a `when` member.
+This is a UTC clock time asking the AP
+to perform the command at that time.
+This is a suggestion only.
+The AP may ignore this
+parameter.
+If a 0 (zero) is given, the command should be performed immediately. `when` is
+always a numeric parameter.

 #### Controller wants the AP to apply a given configuration
-Controller sends this command when it believes the AP should load a new config
+Controller sends this command when it believes the AP should load a new configuration.
+The AP
+should send messages with `pending change` events until this version has been applied.
 ```
 {   "jsonrpc" : "2.0" ,
     "method" : "configure" ,